-G-Hayward Rule: This rule is named after Gordo because awww, man!
-Remember when him and Brad Stevens got like 3 inches away from upsetting Duke in 2010?
+The Hayward Rule: Remember when Gordon and Brad Stevens got like 3 inches away from upsetting Duke in 2010?
 And then they reunite years later in Boston with high hopes and BAM.
 A devastating ankle injury to end the year.

 This rule states that a team is allotted a “Player Injury Exemption” if a player on their roster has been deemed out for the season and has less than 20 games played in that NBA season.
 That Exemption Player will not count against the roster or cap.
 There is currently no limit on how many players this applies to.